 Customer care/ Attendants

 When (on my arrival) a young man came to me with a large smile (which I could tell wasn’t faked) to ask me what he could do for me.
 “Yes!”
 I exclaimed in my head.
 “Finally, a Nigerian restaurant is getting it right with customers Service”.
 But my joy didn’t live long, and this isn’t due to the attitude of the attendants but for their lack of professionalism.
 I mean, what better way can I explain attendants who can’t ensure the tables and eating areas are thoroughly clean before welcoming new customers.
 If that is overlooked should a forgetful attendant be spared as well?
-This traits made the attendants synonymous to a respectful bride without exposure.
+These traits made the attendants synonymous with a respectful bride without exposure.

 You should also read How Good Customer Care Service Earned Cafe Neo (Yaba) A Decent Rating